ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 For each pair of responses `(i, j)`, where `i` was received before `j`, the client MUST check that `MIDP_i-RADI_i` is less than or equal to `MIDP_j+RADI_j`.
-If all checks pass, the times are consistent with causal ordering.
-If at least one check fails, there has been a malfeasance and the client SHOULD store a report for evaluation, alert the user, and make another measurement.
-If the times reported are consistent with the causal ordering, and the delay between request and response is within an implementation-dependent maximum value, the measurement succeeds.
+If these checks pass, the times are consistent with causal ordering.
+The measurement succeeds if the validity checks described in {{validity-of-responses}} are successful, the times reported are consistent with causal ordering, and the delay between request and response is within an implementation-dependent maximum value.

+If the validity checks are successful, but at least one of the responses is not consistent with causal ordering, there has been a malfeasance.
+In case of detected malfeasance, clients SHOULD, if it is technically possible, generate a malfeasance report (see
+{{malfeasance-reporting}}), alert the user, and make another measurement.
+See {{protocol-details}} for guidance on backoff when making repeated measurements.

 ## Server Lists